*Dates for the next edition will be announced in the autumn*

 What tyres do you recommend?

 Most of the recce rides were ridden using 38mm gravel tyres, with 35mm on the rear of one of the bikes.
-40-45mm would give you a touch more comfort without sacrificing speed, so that’s probably the sweet spot.
+However, 40-45mm would give you more comfort without sacrificing speed, so that’s probably the sweet spot.
 If you head into MTB tyre territory then you will find it slow going on the road sections (but very comfy elsewhere).
 Conversely, if you go below 35mm or opt for very slick treads, then you will struggle on a lot of the single track.

 Why have you included an additional minimum kit requirement?